Welcome to ÖTILLÖ Experience Malta

 About ÖTILLÖ Swimrun Malta

 Malta is a melting pot of many cultures.
 From the Saracen to the Knights templar, with amazing cultural buildings and heritage.
 Malta is in the Southern Mediterranean with flight connections all over Europe.
-In April the water is warming up, and the air temperature is perfect for Swimrun.
+In the shoulder months the water is warm and the air temperature is perfect for Swimrun.
 The island is dry, with a coast line full of coves and inlets.
 The trail- running is fast and the swims are spectacular with extremely clear water.

 The area around the finish line is a small swimrun heaven with lots of trails and great swims.
-If we have rain the mud sections will be a special treat.
+If we have some rare rain the mud sections will be a special treat.

-This is a perfect trip to start the season, to visit historical sights and to enjoy some sun and warm water after the European winter.
+This is a perfect trip to the Mediterranean, to visit historical sights and to enjoy some sun and warm water.

 |23:59||(Local time) Last day to enter and make changes for the ÖTILLÖ World Series, Sprint and Experience races.
 Changes must be sent to firstname.lastname@example.org.|

 |10:30-11:15||Registration ÖTILLÖ Sprint & Experience - Golden Sands Radisson Blu|

 |11:45||Start ÖTILLÖ Experience Team & Solo - Golden bay beach|